marko-lisica/android-mdm-cli/README.md

 # Android MDM CLI

+> Still work in progress...

-`andorid-mdm` is a CLI tool to interact with Android Enterprise.
-You can try [Android Management API (AMAPI)](https://developers.google.com/android/management) features.
-You can register Android Enterprise, bind to your Google Cloud project, enroll a device, enforce a policy and more.
+`android-mdm` is a CLI tool for interacting with Android Enterprise.
+You can try out features of the [Android Management API (AMAPI)](https://developers.google.com/android/management).
+With this tool, you can register for Android Enterprise, bind it to your Google Cloud project, enroll devices, enforce policies, and more.

-AMAPI is limited until you're EMM solution (MDM tool) that's added to EMM directory by Google.
-To learn more about limits, look at [permissable usage](https://developers.google.com/android/management/permissible-usage) page.
+AMAPI is limited until you're an EMM solution (MDM tool) that has been added to the [EMM directory](https://androidenterprisepartners.withgoogle.com/emm/) by Google.
+To learn more about these limitations, refer to the [permissible usage](https://developers.google.com/android/management/permissible-usage) page.

-TLDR: You can enroll up to 500 devices and do 1000 queries per 100 seconds for each project.
+**TL;DR:** You can enroll up to 500 devices and perform 1000 queries every 100 seconds for each project.

-This could be useful to play around AMAPI, test, or possibly manage small amount of devices.
+This tool could be useful for experimenting with AMAPI, testing, or possibly managing a small number of devices.

-This came out as small project while I was working on [Android MDM project](https://github.com/fleetdm/fleet/issues/19986) at Fleet.
-Fleet offers more features and UI/API/GitOps interfaces to manage large number of devices.
-See more at [fleetdm.com](https://fleetdm.com).
+This project was developed during the research phase of Fleet's Android MDM project, where I engaged with the Android Management API (AMAPI) to explore its capabilities.
+My goal was to simplify the process for others, leading to the creation of this tool to facilitate easier interactions with AMAPI.
+Fleet itself offers a broader range of features, including UI/API/GitOps interfaces for managing a large number of devices.
+To learn more, visit [fleetdm.com](https://fleetdm.com).

 ## How to guide